Dynatrace PostgreSQL monitoring provides you with deep visibility into the performance of your PostgreSQL databases.

 |Rollbacks||Number of rolled-back transactions in the database per second|

 Enabling PostgreSQL monitoring

 - In the Dynatrace menu, go to Settings.

 - Find PostgreSQL and enter your PostgreSQL server Database name, User, and Password credentials.

 No special privileges are required, just user “Can login” privileges.

-- Set the PostgreSQL switch to the On position to enable monitoring with the plugin.
+- Turn on the PostgreSQL switch to enable monitoring with the plugin.

 Dynatrace will verify the credentials and begin collecting PostgreSQL metrics.

 Note: With PostgreSQL monitoring enabled globally, when a new host running PostgreSQL is detected in your environment, Dynatrace automatically collects PostgreSQL metrics, assuming that the same credentials are used by the PostgreSQL server or a new DB.